 However, eating an entire pint of ice cream in one sitting while staring at the TV, phone, or computer, and then feelings terrible about it after – that’s not self-care.
 Instead, that’s pseudo self-care in the form of numbing or avoidance.

 Usually what we’re doing here is numbing or avoiding difficult feelings, situations, or realities that are difficult to face.
-Numbing and avoidance are common human responses to stress and commonly involves food.
+Numbing and avoidance are common human responses to stress and often times involves food.
 This also happens with alcohol, drugs, sex, shopping, and technology.
 Even healthy things like exercise can be pseudo self-care in excessive amounts or when done for the wrong reasons.